 - Unit value:

 - Full Year

-This course aims to provide a comprehensive outline of copyright law in today’s world.
+This module aims to provide a comprehensive outline of copyright law in today’s world.
 It is of a comparative nature: the UK has been chosen as the jurisdiction where copyright law originated; the USA as the world’s biggest exporter and importer of copyright works; and France as the most influential droit d’auteur system of copyright.

 In respect of international legislation, since the Berne Convention and the WIPO Copyright Treaty represent the international standard par excellence for the protection of authorship, reference will be made frequently to the relevant provisions of these two international instruments.
 Similarly, essential references to other international instruments such as the TRIPS Agreement, the Rome Convention for the Protection of Performers, Producers of Phonograms and Broadcasting Organisation will be made.

 No prior knowledge of copyright/droit d’auteur is required.